 Staff & Board

-Will Dewey was hired as the new Executive Director for the Rocky Mountain Front Weed Roundtable in the spring of 2020.
-Will moved to Choteau in 2013 for work and has spent the last seven years working in conservation, land management and outdoor recreation, largely along the Rocky Mountain Front.
-He hopes to continue the Roundtable’s successes in invasive species management along the Front in a way that focuses on community engagement and collaboration.
-If he isn’t at work, you’ll find him hiking in the mountains or fishing on the Front.
+Becca Dellwo was hired as a part time Coordinator for the Rocky Mountain Front Weed Roundtable in the spring of 2023.
+Becca moved to Choteau in 2020 with her husband, a son, a daughter and 2 black labs.
+Her husband grew up west of Bynum along the Rocky Montana Front.
+Becca teaches 7-12 science full time during the school year.
+Her past employment includes Agricultural Analytical Monitoring, Conservation Education and Weed Management.
+She hopes to continue the Roundtable’s successes in invasive species management along the Front in a way that focuses on community engagement and collaboration.
+If she isn’t teaching curious minds or out tackling weeds projects, you’ll find her outside with her family hiking, hunting, skiing, or ranching on the Front.

-If you ever have any questions, comments or concerns, don’t hesitate to reach out.
-Will can be reached at Cell: 805-637-1630, Email: Noxious.weeds@gmail.com
+If you have any questions, comments or concerns, please reach out to Becca at: Noxious.weeds@gmail.com

 Learn more about our work: